Harvard LLM Personal Statement Part A: How to Find a Compelling Topic for a Legal Essay, With Examples

 • a broad field of interest

-• a problem within that field of interest that needs to be solved
+• a problem in that field of interest that needs solving

-To be able to write a good essay, you need to read a lot.
-You won’t be able to produce a winning essay without consuming and integrating a lot of relevant literature on the subject.
+To produce a strong essay, you need to read extensively.
+You won’t be able to produce a winning essay without consuming and integrating lots of relevant literature on the subject.

-In my experience, the required reading is about 10 to 15 sources per 1,000 words of essay.
+In my experience, a quality essay requires extensive reading, ideally around 10-15 sources per 1,000 words.
 Sometimes, it’s more.
 Sometimes, it’s less.
 Ultimately, it depends on the topic.
 Some topics are more literature-heavy than others.
 For instance, in the essay I submitted to HLS, I directly referenced 15 academic sources.
 To deepen my understanding of the topic, I read about 10 to 15 more, to get a handle of the topic and feel competent discussing it.

 In the process of writing the essay, you’ll be making notes, digesting ideas, making connections between them, deciding what you agree or disagree with, and formulating your own arguments.
 All of that takes neural connections.
 And neural connections take time to form.

-2. An essay based on your writing history will be coherent with your overall profile
+2. An essay based on your writing history will be coherent with your profile

 For the sake of clarity, you are under no obligation to choose a specific topic simply for the purpose of making your profile look coherent.
 It's not the goal.
 The goal is to showcase your analytical skills.
 For instance, I wrote my legal essay on something very different from what I’ve worked on in the past, and I was perfectly fine.